-Forward-looking information is not a guarantee of future performance and is based upon a number of estimates and assumptions of management, in light of management's experience and perception of trends, current conditions and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances, as of the date of this AIF including, without limitation, assumptions about: favourable equity and debt capital markets; the ability to raise any necessary additional capital on reasonable terms to advance the development of the Project and pursue planned exploration; future prices of copper and other metal prices; the timing and results of exploration and drilling programs; there being no significant disruptions affecting the development and operation of the Project; the accuracy of any mineral resource estimates; the geology and geological interpretations of the Project being as described in the Technical Report; the metallurgical characteristics of the Project being suitable for processing; the grades, metallurgical and mining recovery rates, geotechnical and hydrogeological assumptions being as described in the Technical Report; the successful operation of the processing facility; production costs; the accuracy of budgeted exploration and development costs and expenditures, including to complete development of the infrastructure at the Project; the price of other commodities such as fuel; the availability of certain consumables and services and the prices of power and other key supplies being approximately consistent with the assumptions in the Technical Report; labour and material costs being approximately consistent with the assumptions in the Technical Report; project parameters being approximately consistent with those as described in the Technical Report; future currency exchange rates and interest rates; operating conditions being favourable, including whereby the Company is able to operate in a safe, efficient and effective manner; political and regulatory stability; the receipt of governmental and third party approvals, licences and permits on favourable terms; obtaining required renewals for existing approvals, licences and permits and obtaining all other required approvals, licences and permits on favourable terms; sustained labour stability; stability in financial and capital goods markets; and availability of equipment.
-While the

-Company considers these assumptions to be reasonable, the assumptions are inherently subject to significant business, operational, social, economic, political, regulatory, competitive, and other risks and uncertainties, contingencies and other factors that could cause actual actions, events, conditions, results, performance or achievements to be materially different from those projected in the forward-looking information.
+Forward-looking information is not a guarantee of future performance and is based upon a number of estimates and assumptions of management, in light of management's experience and perception of trends, current conditions and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances, as of the date of this AIF including, without limitation, assumptions about: favourable equity and debt capital markets; the ability to raise any necessary additional capital on reasonable terms to advance the development of the Project and pursue planned exploration; future prices of copper and other metal prices; the timing and results of exploration and drilling programs; the compliance by partners to abide by the terms of agreements; there being no significant disruptions affecting the development and operation of the Project; the accuracy of any mineral resource estimates; the geology and geological interpretations of the Project being as described in the Technical Report; the metallurgical characteristics of the Project being suitable for processing; the grades, metallurgical and mining recovery rates, geotechnical and hydrogeological assumptions being as described in the Technical Report; the ability to successfully apply the NutonTM technologies on ASCU's properties and the impact on same; the successful operation of the processing facility; production costs; the accuracy of budgeted exploration and development costs and expenditures, including to complete development of the infrastructure at the Project; the price of other commodities such as fuel; the availability of certain consumables and services and the prices of power and other key supplies being approximately consistent with the assumptions in the Technical Report; project parameters being approximately consistent with the assumptions in the Technical Report; project parameters being approximately consistent with those as described in the Technical Report; future currency exchange rates and interest rates; operating conditions being favourable, including whereby the Company is able to operate in a safe, efficient and effective manner; political and regulatory stability; the receipt of governmental and third party approvals, licences and permits on favourable terms; obtaining required renewals for existing approvals, licences and permits and obtaining all other required approvals, licences and permits on favourable terms; sustained labour stability; stability in financial and capital goods markets; and availability of equipment.
+While the Company considers these assumptions to be reasonable, the assumptions are inherently subject to significant business, operational, social, economic, political, regulatory, competitive, and other risks and uncertainties, contingencies and other factors that could cause actual actions, events, conditions, results, performance or achievements to be materially different from those projected in the forward-looking information.
 Many assumptions are based on factors and events that are not within the control of the Company and there is no assurance they will prove to be correct.